 Blueair is an innovative company that developed several award-winning designs over the years.
 Their machines feature technology that you cannot find anywhere else.
-We’ve summarized the role and function of some of Bluair’s best and most popular features below.
+We’ve summarized the role and function of some of their best and most popular features below.

 Digital units also include two universal remotes that allow you to turn the machine on and off.
 Users can also use the remotes to adjust fan speeds manually from anywhere in the room.
 If users wake with allergy symptoms, they can quickly increase the fan speed for easier breathing.
 This is an especially important feature for users who need air purifiers for medical reasons.

 HEPA filters were designed for use in the Second World War to protect soldiers from harmful chemicals.
 After the war, they were incorporated for use in a variety of other products.
 Eventually, they were adopted as the gold standard for air purifiers filters.
-In the years since, they’ve been further perfected for their role in air purifiers and continue to hold a place of honor in air purification technology.

 Blueair Purifier Best Sellers

-Blueair 650E Digital HEPASilent
+650E Digital HEPASilent